"Memories and possibilities are ever more hideous than realities." ~H.P Lovecraft

 I just want to do the right thing, but people hate me for it.

 Roland and Kid entered the office of Magus Neron who was in the midst of his research on curing lycanthropy.
-Upon seeing the two enter, Neron gathered his notes, including a letter from Chaney into a neat stack which he promptly put inside his desk.
+Upon seeing the two enter, Neron gathered his notes, including a letter from Chaney into a neat stack which he promptly put inside of his desk.

 "Greetings, you must be Roland," Neron said warmly.